mailbots/mailbots/docs.md

 -   `args` **...any**
 -   `param` **([string][113] \| [object][112])** Either a lodash set param or an
-    object to be shallowly merged into extension.private_data
+    object to be shallowly merged into mailbot.private_data
 -   `value` **any?** When passing lodash set path string as first param, this is the value.